NetApp-openstack-dev/openstack-docs/source/cinder/section_cinder-processes.rst

    process via AMQP queue.

-9. ``cinder-api`` process reads response message from ``cinder-backup`` from queue and passes results in RESTful response to the client.
+9. ``cinder-api`` process reads response message from ``cinder-backup`` from queue and passes results in RESTfuL response to the client.